 안녕하세요! 이번 주의 샘플 뉴스 기사입니다.
-Listen to and study with a sample News In Korean audio track about new restrictions on cigarette packaging in Korea.
+Listen to and study with a sample News In Korean audio track about many local citizens complaining about not getting the same kind of discounts that foreign tourists are getting.
 News In Korean is a monthly subscription service that delivers 6 short news articles each week, each of them recorded at three different speeds, complete with transcripts, translations and vocabulary lists.
 You can learn more about it at http://talktomeinkorean.com/newsinkorean. 한국어 뉴스를 들으면서 정보도 접하고, 새로운 표현들도 배워 보세요!

 여러분은 한국어 연습을 어떻게 하고 있으세요?
 How are you practicing your Korean skills?
 One of the best ways to practice and improve any language is to talk with native speakers.
 One way to do that is through our 1:1 speaking sessions on TTMIK Live, and another great way to find language exchange partners is through the Hello Talk app.
 We really like the app and we love using it ourselves, so we wanted to organize a session where we can talk to our TTMIK students in real time.